Pebrian-Mubarok/SQL-Case-Study-BI-Analyst-Superstore/README.md

 Display everage profit for each discount level, where the discount level criteria below:
 - Low if the discount is below 0.2
 - Moderate if the discount starts from 0.2 to below 0.4
-- HIgh if the discount starts from 0.4 and above
+- High if the discount starts from 0.4 and above

 ## Case 3
 Display the performance of Category and Subcategory of product with metrics are as follows: